A little diversion

 “Our interest lies on one of the two larger islands; the first task is to determine which,” Noble explained, “To this end, there will be two teams Tom and Anne in one, Steve and Jane the other.
 Mr Conroy is an observer who may be called on for assistance,” indicating me.

-Then there were a series of people’s photos, with descriptions as to our relation to them.The first two were the subject of the search a young boy and a girl similar to our teams, which if they were located, the particulars were to be given to a contact there; then a series of useful contacts and finally several men to be avoided.
+Then there were a series of people’s photos, with descriptions as to our relation to them.The first two were the subject of the search a young boy and a girl similar to our teams, which if the team located the pair, they would forward the particulars to a contact waiting; then a series of useful photos and phone numbers and finally several men to be avoided.

 “How much danger is there from this last group?”
 I asked as the youths were placidly listening.